Skip to main content

 The arrangement of ground, signal, and power layers is essential to produce an accurately functioning circuit.
 Therefore, consider the following points for efficient propagation of the signals.

-• Always incorporate a solid power layer.
+• Always incorporate a solid ground layer in the build-up

 • It’s ideal to have separate via for every ground and voltage pin.
 However, if this is impossible, check if you have individually connected them to the hole, as shown in the image below.